freeCodeCamp/freeCodeCamp/guide/english/working-in-tech/remote-versus-onsite/index.md

 ---
 ## Remote Versus Onsite

 There are two main work environments: onsite and remote.
+And there are pros and cons to both.

 ### Onsite Work

 Onsite work is what you might think of when you think of a 9-5 job.
 When you're onsite, you may either be in your company's office or at a client's office.
 Either way, you're in the same physical location as the rest of the people with whom you work.

+#### Pros of Onsite Work
+* ability to interact face-to-face (good for collaboration and morale)
+* access to facilities and peers
+* improves bond of coworkers

+#### Cons of Onsite Work
+* potential for distraction/excessive socializing
+* subject to company culture
+* commuting

 ### Remote Work